- Autoimmune disease refers to a variety of immune-related diseases and conditions.

 - Loss of appetite

-This is also called ITP, this is an autoimmune disease that causes the immune system to destroy platelets, a type of blood cells made in bone marrow that assists with clotting.
+Also called ITP, this is an autoimmune disease that causes the immune system to destroy platelets, a type of blood cells made in bone marrow that assists with clotting.

 Symptoms can include: